tomi3-11/Python-beginner-CLI-projects/README.md

 - Exit — Close the application safely.

-- Save - Saves the tasks added to the list to a file specified by a user.
+- Save - Saves the notes added to a file specified by a user.

 # 3. Calculator App and it's Unittest.
 A Simple Object Oriented style calculator, that accepts five operations and user inputs.